TrueParser separates human dashboard access from machine access used by tenant apps and the Demo UI.

 Plan Impact On Tokens

-Plan assignment affects the limits claim.
+Plan assignment affects the entitlements claim.

 - no plan assigned: token issuance can still succeed, but

-limits is omitted
+entitlements is omitted

 - usable plan assigned: token includes